Hyacinth plants are starting to become more and more common. As of late, these plants have started being given away as gifts.

 Fungal diseases can kill hyacinth plants prematurely.
 Typically, fungal issues occur when you water the plant way more than you’re supposed to.

-If you water the plant too much, then it’s going to cause the roots and bulb to be exposed to too much water.
+If you water the plant too much, it’s going to cause the roots and bulb to be exposed to too much water.
 Eventually, this is going to cause the roots to rot and it’ll create an environment where fungus can grow, too.

 Hyacinth plants will sometimes see fungal diseases spread on the leaves to start.
-If you aren’t careful when watering, then you could get the plant wet and cause fungal issues.
+If you aren’t careful when watering, you could get the plant wet and cause fungal issues.

 Botrytis blight is a fungal disease that can impact the petals.
 You might see the petals develop spots that are gray or brown.